raghammer1/slides/TESTING.md

 After tests complete, generate your coverage report: npm run test:coverage

-# END TESTING
+# END HOW TO RUN TESTING

-# Beautiful testing 2 Route:
+# Beautiful testing Route 2:

 1. User goes to register page and registers
 2. User creates 2 new presentations in the dashboard